LegallyNotBlonde/Movie_Analysis/README.md

 * **Model Tuning:** Adjust parameters and fine-tune the model to optimize its performance.
 This step maximizes accuracy and reliability.

 ### Create at least THREE visualization related to the scope of the project
-* Data Distribution and/or Averages
-* Heatmap
-* Model Accuracy Rates
-* Numeric Feature Importance
+* Please find the following visualization in our 'main-code' file:
+<p> - 1.
+Data Distribution: Medians
+<p> - 2.
+Correlation Heatmap
-* Scatter plot of predicted vs. actual sales?
+<p> - 3.
+Scatter plot of predicted vs. actual gross revenue
+<p> - 4.
+Feature Importance for Numeric and Categorical Features
+<p> - 5.
+Model Accuracy Rates for Multiple Linear Regression and Random Forest - plot or a table?

 ## Results: